 Many of the best antennas cost anywhere from $20 to $60.
 But after the one-time payment, you’ll get free access to FOX and several other over-the-air (OTA) channels, depending on your location.

-One of our favorite antennas is the Mohu Leaf 50 because of its 60-mile range, 4K capabilities, and slim design.
+One of my favorite antennas is the Mohu Leaf 50, thanks to its 60-mile range, 4K capabilities, and slim design.
 But our Best OTA Antennas page highlights several other great options worth checking out.

 If you can’t use a digital antenna, the World Series is still accessible by signing up for a free trial through a live TV streaming service.
-Not all services offer free trials, and most only last seven days—meaning you may have to juggle between two different trials for complete World Series coverage.
-And, don’t forget to cancel on time.
+Most trials only last about five days, so you’ll likely have to juggle two different ones to watch the entire World Series.
+I recommend starting with a Fubo free trial, as it’s super straightforward—just make sure to cancel on time.

 How to watch the World Series FAQ